|Application Due||October 1, 2023|

 |Contact||Shanon Dickerson, Director of Study Abroad|

-Program participants will gain knowledge on the causes, measurement, and consequences of food insecurity in the world in addition to remedies proposed and actions taken to end hunger.
-Students will also learn about the issues, research, involvement of key international agencies and their differing roles, as well as US official roles in these efforts.
-By the conclusion of the program, participants will develop and express their own views on food security problems and policies.
+Gain knowledge on the causes, measurement, and consequences of food insecurity in the world in addition to remedies proposed and actions taken to end hunger.
+Learn about Italy’s special role in addressing sustainability in the food system and developing solutions to the age-old problem of hunger.
+As you better understand the issues, research, and involvement of key international agencies and their differing roles, you will be able to identify scalable remedies that can address hunger, malnutrition and related issues on poverty, food waste, and climate smart agriculture.
+By the conclusion of the program, you will have not only developed, but will also be able to confidently articulate, your own views on food security problems and policies.

-This program will take place in Rome, Italy, with stops in Florence and Bologna.
-Bologna is the center of the new thrust on reducing food waste, and Rome serves as a worldwide hub for food security agencies.
-These locations will greatly enhance the student learning experience and allow participants to interact with key players who are directly involved in global food security programs.
-Also included in the program are a visit to Vatican, Sistine Chapel and Coliseum as well as a meeting with the US Ambassador to the United Nations Agencies in Rome.
+Rome serves as a worldwide hub for food security agencies, which allows participants to interact with key players who are directly involved in global food security programs.
+Also included in the program are visits to the Vatican, Sistine Chapel, Coliseum and the United Nations Agencies in Rome.

 Accommodation and Meals

-Students will be housed in hotels and rooms will be shared.
+Students will be housed in hotels and a farm.
+Rooms will be shared with 2 or more persons per room.
 All housing costs are included in the program fee.

 Selected group meals are included in the program fee; however some meals will be out-of-pocket expenses for students.
 A detailed itinerary will be provided that clearly indicates which meals will need to be purchased.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.

-International round-trip air travel will be arranged for the Italy group.
+International round-trip air travel will be arranged for the group.
 This arranged flight generally departs from and returns to Lambert International Airport in St. Louis, MO.
-The faculty program leader travels with the group flight to facilitate airport check-in and transfers.
+Transportation to Lambert International Airport will be the responsibility of the student.
+The faculty program leaders, Michael Sykuta, Ph.D., and Deborah Finke, Ph.D., travel with the group flight to facilitate airport check-in and transfers.

-A significant portion of the grade for this course comes from your trip journal and the writing and presentation of a paper of your choice.
-The final paper will be submitted and presented before spring break.
+A significant portion of the grade for this course comes from trip journals and the writing and presentation of a topic of your choice.
+The final project will be submitted and presented before spring break.